TGM-HIT/moodle-cli/README.md

 - `.yaml` or `.yml`: the whole file is parsed as YAML.
 This is the preferred format for cases where e.g. `intro` _and_ `activity` are specified – or neither, e.g. in the case of a `folder` without description.
 - `.md`: the file must start with a YAML front matter block, which is used for the module data.
 The front matter will usually refer to the file itself as some `source`.
 - `.typ`: the file must contain a `<frontmatter>` metadata element.
 The front matter will usually refer to the file itself as some `source`.
 When doing so, you can of course use `<attachments>` instead of adding the attachments to the module data.

+Input files can also have a `children` key containing a list of file names; these are recursively added to the input files.